Graduation Gifts to Build Good Money Habits

 Sign up

-Today’s graduates aren’t destined to share the same fate, especially if parents and grandparents can help them ramp up their money skills and encourage them to save.
+Luckily, today’s graduates aren’t destined to share the same fate, especially if parents and grandparents can help them ramp up their money skills and encourage them to save.
 That’s what the financial graduation gifts that follow aim to do.
-They range from thousands of dollars to one that is free, though it does involve the added gift of your time.
-Besides what you can afford, the new grad’s employment status also will determine which of these gifts you can give.
+Besides what you can afford, the new grad’s employment status will also determine which of these gifts you can give.

-He suggests making a pact: For every dollar they put into a savings account, you match it with money in an IRA—up to the annual IRA limit of $6,000 in 2020—that you set up for them.
+He suggests making a pact: For every dollar they put into a savings account, you match it with money in an IRA — up to the annual IRA limit of $7,000 in 2024 — that you set up for them.
 (You can only contribute to someone’s IRA or Roth if that person has earned income, and those contributions cannot exceed their earnings.)

 “If they take money out of the savings for something that is not a real emergency, the IRA payments stop until the money is replenished,” he says.
 Which is better, a regular IRA or a Roth IRA?
 “If they don’t need the tax break that a traditional IRA provides, a Roth would be better,” Achtermann says.

-Help With Debt.
 Hayduchok suggests a similar pact for paying down debt.
-Offer to pay a couple of months of their loan payment, he says, if they put the same amount toward paying off a credit card.
-Along with monthly student loan payments averaging between $200 and $300, the average credit card debt for graduating students is $1,183, a 2019 Sallie Mae survey found.
+Offer to pay a couple of months of their student loan payment, he says, if they put the same amount toward paying off a credit card, According to Best Colleges, the average monthly student loan payment for a borrower with a bachelor’s degree is around $302.
+For a borrower with an associate degree, the average payment is around $208, while the average payment for master's degree holders is about $688.

 If they’re considering moving to another city, “we look at the cost of rent and whether they will need to buy a car.”
 The emphasis, she says, is on financial planning.
 “If you’ve got a strong foundation, the assets are going to come.”

-A Budgeting App.
 Nothing helps a young person build a better financial foundation than learning to live within their means.
 If your finances are also tight, this next gift will be as much of a boon to you as it is to the recipient.
-Mint is a free budget app that helps users create budgets and track spending, bills and account balances to stay on target.
+We've reviewed the six best budgeting apps, many of which are free.
+They help users create budgets and track spending, bills and account balances to stay on target.
 The real gift, however, is spending some time teaching the new grad to use the app, or if it’s new to you, then learn together, says Achtermann.

 Managing Editor, Kiplinger's Retirement Report